Questions, answered.

 Clinical Evidence

-In clinical validation (N=247 suboptimally dated singleton pregnancies), Delivery Date AI achieved a Mean Absolute Error (MAE) of 15.22 days (95% CI: 13.67 to 16.77), compared to the Hadlock method's MAE of 36.41 days (95% CI: 32.88 to 39.94).
-This represents a 21.19-day absolute improvement over the pre-specified 7-day superiority margin (p<0.001), and a 58% reduction in prediction error compared to the current standard of care.
+The AI achieved a Mean Absolute Error (MAE) of 15.22 days (95% CI: 13.67–16.77), compared to Hadlock's MAE of 36.41 days (95% CI: 32.88–39.94).
+That represents a 21.19-day absolute improvement over the pre-specified 7-day superiority margin (p<0.001) — a 58% reduction in prediction error compared to current standard of care.

 Compatibility and Limitations